tawhidulshehzad/developer-portfolio/README.md

       Once an item is paid, it won't be displayed on the advertised item or on the category page.
 Only available items will be displayed to be purchased.

-8. Use react query for at least two API calls.Use Axios for at least one API call

-9. Most likely framework will do it for you.
-However do not forget to make your entire website responsive.
-(It is ok if the table is not responsive.) please note, all the pages including dashboard will be responsive.

-10. Database collection names, routes, mongdb features/operators when needed, api naming convension and best practices.

 ### Optional